ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ngled joys, here, to no man befall, 10
+Nature to each allots his proper sphere, ll
+Fortune makes folly her peculiar care, 12
+Custom does often reason overrule, 13
+And throw a cruel sunshine on a fool.
+M4
+Live well—how long or short permit to Heaven; 15
+They who forgive most shall be most forgiven.
+16
+Sin may be clapped so close we cannot sce its face—17
+Vile intercourse where virtue has not place.
+18
 Then keep each passion down, however dear, 19
 Thou pendulum, betwixt a smile and tear; 20
 Her sensual snares let faithless pleasure lay, 21